stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ## Test the module on open COSMOS

 Now you have your image saved both in your home path as well as on Github.
-Hence we can now look into the function of our image we need to start it:
+Hence we can now look into the function of our image; we need to start it:

 The first test should be if you can load it directly using apptainer and the helper scripts we have: